Anne Garland Mahler

 About

-On a personal note, Mahler grew up in Birmingham, Alabama and is interested in the history of racial justice and multiracial workers’ struggles in the U.S. South and in their connections to similar movements around the globe.
-She grew up singing, enjoys social dancing, and is happiest on the river and at the beach.
+On a personal note, Anne Garland (double first name) grew up in Birmingham, Alabama and currently splits her time between the Chesapeake Bay and James River in Virginia.
+She grew up singing and is happiest on the river and at the beach.

 Contact